Radio clock: GPS clocks

 Many modern radio clocks use satellite navigation systems such as Global Positioning System to provide more accurate time than can be obtained from terrestrial radio stations.
 These GPS clocks combine time estimates from multiple satellite atomic clocks with error estimates maintained by a network of ground stations.
 Due to effects inherent in radio propagation and ionospheric spread and delay, GPS timing requires averaging of these phenomena over several periods.
 No GPS receiver directly computes time or frequency, rather they use GPS to discipline an oscillator that may range from a quartz crystal in a low-end navigation receiver, through oven-controlled crystal oscillators (OCXO) in specialized units, to atomic oscillators (rubidium) in some receivers used for synchronization in telecommunications.
 For this reason, these devices are technically referred to as GPS-disciplined oscillators.

 GPS units intended primarily for time measurement as opposed to navigation can be set to assume the antenna position is fixed.
 In this mode, the device will average its position fixes.
 After approximately a day of operation, it will know its position to within a few meters.
 Once it has averaged its position, it can determine accurate time even if it can pick up signals from only one or two satellites.

 GPS clocks provide the precise time needed for synchrophasor measurement of voltage and current on the commercial power grid to determine the health of the system.

 Astronomy timekeeping

 Although any satellite navigation receiver that is performing its primary navigational function must have an internal time reference accurate to a small fraction of a second, the displayed time is often not as precise as the internal clock.
 Most inexpensive navigation receivers have one CPU that is multitasking.
 The highest-priority task for the CPU is maintaining satellite lock—not updating the display.
 Multicore CPUs for navigation systems can only be found on high end products.

 For serious precision timekeeping, a more specialized GPS device is needed.
 Some amateur astronomers, most notably those who time grazing lunar occultation events when the moon blocks the light from stars and planets, require the highest precision available for persons working outside large research institutions.
-The Web site of the International Occultation Timing Association has detailed technical information about precision timekeeping for the amateur astronomer.
+The website of the International Occultation Timing Association has detailed technical information about precision timekeeping for the amateur astronomer.